Learn something new every day More Info... by email

 A Global Distribution System holds all pertinent data relating to air travel.
 It stores a passenger name, ticket details, fare tariffs, and a schedule of flights.
 Information entered into a company's system is automatically sent to the Global Distribution System.
 Data between different types of systems can be transmitted through a uniform messaging system, which alerts the user to scheduling conflicts or changes.

-In the past, a Global Distribution System was used primarily by those in the travel industry.
+In the past, this type of system was used primarily by those in the travel industry.
 Nowadays, with the advent of the Internet and online ticketing options, travelers themselves are able to use these systems when booking travel over the Web.
 Many popular travel websites utilize this type of technology.

 Global Distribution Systems have become a popular way for airlines and hotels to market themselves as well.
 By entering available flights or rooms into the system, those unsold tickets are immediately brought to the attention of thousands of customers.
 This effective technology allows business owners to reach new clients with relatively little footwork.